arpanchoudhury/qmlspectrum/example_scripts/test_001/README.md

-Train an FCHL-KRR machine with 100 examples from the bigQM7w dataset (UFF geometries and wB97XD/def2SVPD TDDFT spectra) and predict the electronic spectrum of a query molecule
+Train an FCHL-KRR machine with 100 examples from the bigQM7ω dataset (UFF geometries and ωB97XD/def2SVPD TDDFT spectra) and predict the electronic spectrum of a query molecule.

 To run this example, install `qmlspectrum` via `pip3 install qmlspectrum` and the dependencies